FGC97/Project1_Henry/README.md

         alt="MLOpsProcess"><p>
 <figcaption>
 MLOps process.
 </figcaption>

 # Dataset Description and Dictionary

-To download the original datasets, due to their weight, they can be found at the following link.
+To download the original datasets ("movies_dataset.csv" & "credits.csv"), due to their weight, they can be found at the following link.
 [Original Datasets](https://drive.google.com/drive/folders/1O2LYofRceTX13vPotdjWudPCcaJ_7vQM?usp=sharing)